These Couples Prove Black Love is Real And Everlasting - E! Online

 Nessa and Colin Kaepernick

-Dating since 2015, this private will always be there for each other.
+Dating since 2015, this private couple will always be there for each other.
 Nessa has stood by Colin's side since he was blackballed from the NFL for knelling during the national anthem in 2016.

 Niecy Nash & Jessica Betts

 A year after Niecy announced her divorce from her husband, she once again shocked fans and revealed she had quietly married Jessica.
-Proving love is love, she told People, "My marriage has absolutely nothing to with gender and it has everything to do with soul."
+Proving love is love, she told People, "My marriage has absolutely nothing to do with gender and it has everything to do with soul."

 Elaine Welteroth and Jonathan Singletary